 However, those who are trying to solve the problem of the existing industry know that there is nothing to be afraid of.
 AI and other emerging technologies are all just helping the healthcare industry turn more humane.
 By assisting doctors in diagnosing diseases in an effective manner, they are moving towards one constant goal- providing preventive care to the people.

 The underlying theory when it comes to technologies like artificial intelligence is that ideas and products must address fundamental human problems if they truly want to succeed.
-This is especially authentic for the healthcare industry since artificial intelligence is fueling the hopes of the professionals and medical experts, who are desperately looking for better solutions.
+This is especially authentic for the healthcare industry since artificial intelligence is fueling the hopes of professionals and medical experts, who are desperately looking for better solutions.

 Because of the failure of AI in prioritizing human needs and working in the fields of public health, patient safety, health costs, etc. it is unable to establish its feet in the industry till now.
 The only remedy lies in analyzing the existing problems to their nuances and then building a solution on top of that.
 While the dynamics of the healthcare industry will surely change, there is nothing that can replace the entire skilled medical staff as of now.